The Doppelgangaz: Early years and musical beginnings (1998-2007)

-The duo of Matter Ov Fact and EP have been friends since childhood.
+The duo of Matter Ov Fact (Matthew Bennett) and EP (Eric Sakla) have been friends since childhood.
 In a 2012 interview with HipHopDX, Matter Ov Fact stated:

 “EP and I have been buds for years.
 We grew up together, but it wasn’t always about music.
 Back in 1998 was when we decided that we wanted to do music.
 As things progressed, we got official equipment and decided to keep moving forward.
 But yeah, we’ve been cool since probably first grade, but the birth of The Doppelgangaz took place around 2008, and between 2009 and 2011 is when we got to go balls deep and that’s what we plan to do from here on out.”

 Before branching off to form The Doppelgangaz, the two were collectively involved in another project.
 It was during this period where the idea to separate into their own group formed.
 EP recalled:

 “We were in a bigger group, which was active from the early to mid-2000s, but you know, life happens.
 We were the younger ones of the group so it just eventually became all Doppgang, you know?
 We don’t have kids and we don’t have any responsibility.
 We’re just reckless nomads, so we just had the time to do it.”